Researcher, Carbon Leadership Forum

-I’ve been working for CLF in various temporary capacities since 2019, and now that I’m here as a permanent researcher, let me introduce myself.
+I’ve been working for CLF in various temporary capacities since 2019, but now that I’m here as a permanent staff, let me introduce myself.

-My big research project as a graduate student was assessing the embodied vs operational carbon trade-offs to upgrade the design of a multi-family building to the ultra-efficient PassiveHouse standard.
-(You add a whole bunch of insulation, sealing tapes, and better windows, and change the mechanical system, and then you reap the benefits over time.
-What are the trade-offs?
+My big LCA research project as a graduate architecture student was assessing the embodied vs operational carbon trade-offs to upgrade the design of a muti-family building to the ultra-efficient PassiveHouse standard.
+(You add a whole bunch of insulation and sealing tapes and better windows and a heat recovery ventilator, and then you reap the benefits.
+What’s the tradeoff?
 What’s the carbon payback period?)
-We had a perfect subject to study – real-life twin buildings that were being designed at the time, one to meet PassiveHouse.
-LCA was the tool to answer those tricky questions.
+We had a perfect subject to study – real-life twin buildings that were being designed at the time – one to a more conventional energy standard and one to PassiveHouse.

 At CLF as a “data and methods” researcher, I’ve mostly focused on product-scale LCA.
 I’ve had the pleasure to support Building Transparency’s EC3 tool from before its launch, to work on multiple iterations of the CLF Material Baselines (where I’ve looked at a gazillion EPDs), to serve on PCR committees, and to investigate the relationship of our data and methods work with the bigger-picture policy landscape.
 In most of these cases, I see my role as a not-too-distant-cousin role from my math teaching days.
 I’m digging into the data and just as importantly I’m working on figuring out how to make that data more accessible and meaningful and useful to the people that could use it.